 West Newbury, like so many other towns in Massachusetts has its origins deep in colonial history.
-The history of West Newbury goes back to as early as the 1600’s and is shared with neighboring communities like Newbury, Newburyport, and Plum Island.
-West Newbury and these other communities once made up the whole community of Newbury MA.
+The history of West Newbury goes back as early as the 1600’s.
+It includes a shared history with the neighboring towns of Newbury, Newburyport, and Plum Island.
+West Newbury and these towns once made up the whole community of Newbury MA.

 Puritans settled the area of what is now West Newbury.
 They built a church and allocated parcels of various sizes for agricultural use.
-The size of lot was allocated based on each settlers contribution to the community.
+The size of a lot was allocated based on each settlers contribution to the community.
 As West Newbury gained form and character, a section of development appeared called “Upper Commons”.
 It was given to freeholders for pasture land and wood lots.
-Later, a road was built running between the Artichoke River and the Bradford line.
-Upper Commons eventually became divided up into smaller parcels that were assigned by lottery.
-Each parcel was aligned on either side of the road, a road that is in place today as Main Street.
+Later, a road was built running between the Artichoke River and the Bradford Line.
+Following, Upper Commons became divided into smaller parcels.
+These were assigned by lottery.
+Each parcel was aligned on either side of the road.
+The road is still in place today as Main Street.
 Owners of the parcels had to fence their property at the time.
-Some of their stone fences are still apparent in West Newbury MA.
+Some of their stone fences are still seen in West Newbury.

 The history of West Newbury continued with adoption as a separate town from Newbury in the early 1800’s.
 At that time, it was given the name, Parsons.
 A short time later, it was renamed.
-Today, it appears as a beautiful bedroom community with roots in agriculture and appreciated by many.
+Today, it appears as a beautiful bedroom community with roots in agricultural and equestrian interests.

-From its first settlers and first buildings epitomized by a few churches erected, such as one on Pipestave Hill in 1710, West Newbury has grown into much more than an agricultural center.
-It has grown from an agrarian society, using the many resources of the Merrimack River and Merrimack Valley, into a desirable, upscale selection of residential enclaves.
-People who want to live in proximity to Boston, Newburyport and the Merrimack River, without the hustle and bustle need look no further.
-West Newbury MA real estate offers some of the best home options in Massachusestts’ North Shore.
+From its first settlers and first churches erected, such as one on Pipestave Hill in 1710, the town has grown into much more than an agricultural center.
+It has grown out of reliance on the many resources of the Merrimack River and Merrimack Valley, into an upscale residential enclave.
+People who want to live near Boston, Newburyport and the Merrimack River, without the hustle and bustle need to look no further.
+West Newbury real estate offers some of the best home choices in Massachusetts.

-One of the churches built in the 1700’s still stands in West Newbury MA on the corner of Main Street and Way to the River.
+One of the churches built in the 1700’s still stands in West Newbury MA.
+It sits on the corner of Main Street and Way to the River.
 Although, the church’s purpose has changed.
-It was converted into a residence and serves as another fine example of quality of life, West Newbury homes, and close-knit community, with an accent on history.
+It was converted into a home and serves as another fine example of quality of life, West Newbury homes, and close-knit community, with a historic accent.

-Find out more about West Newbury’s interesting history.
-Get details on the small town, with a beautiful country side charm and dreamy homes.
+Find out more about West Newbury’s history.
+Get details on the small town, with countryside charm and dreamy, luxury homes.
 Browse, www.WestNewbury.com.
-Get connected with an area expert.
+Get connected with an area expert for more info.